parthkrana/Accounts-Receivables-Analysis-Tableau/README.md

 Here is a collection of several views on this dashboard allowing us to compare a variety of data simultaneously.

 ![Story Map](screenshots/image-six.png)
-This is a story put together in a sequential order to tell a data narrative, provide context, and demonstrate how decisions relate to outcomes.